Q. Can we suffer a burn from an arc flash if the incident energy is less than 1.2 calories per centimeter squared?

-answer: YES, hazards still exist.
-At this level though, it’s important to understand how to interact with electrical equipment to stay safe.
+A. Yes, hazards can still exist at this level although, it’s important to understand how to interact with electrical equipment to stay safe.

 All equipment with a rating of less than 1.2 cal/cm^2 should be treated very similarly.
-Even if your label indicates a hazard of less than 1.2 cal/cm^2 at 18″ (or if an older label says Category 0), you should still have to have proper PPE on your hands and arms to put them closer than 18″.
+Even if your label indicates a hazard of less than 1.2 cal/cm^2 at 18″ (or if an older label says Category 0), you should still have proper PPE on your hands and arms if you place them closer than the working distance.